 Before the sun rises, you’ll pass the sun gate Inti Punku and the moment you’ve been waiting for – all the endeavors of the hiking trail for this moment – the ruins of Machu Picchu.
-The Andes rise in the background and everything touched by the first sun rays of a new day.
+The Andes rise in the background and everything is touched by the first sun rays of a new day.

-Now you too have found the 500 years old “Lost City of the Incas”, which includes the Sun Temple, terraces, houses, the astronomic stone clock, all build without wheels.
+Now you too have found the 500 years old “Lost City of the Incas”, which includes the Sun Temple, terraces, houses, and the astronomic stone clock, all build without wheels.